 Learn About the Aspects That Make Up GAF’s 50 Year Roofing System

-In many cases, a leak can be addressed without having to replace the roof.
-Leaking is normally a sign that your roof’s flashing (metal that aids to protect your home from water intrusion where your roof meets a wall in your home) is in need of attention.
+In many cases, a leak can be addressed without needing new roofing.
+Leaking is normally a sign that your roof’s flashing (metal that aids to protect your home from water intrusion where your roof meets a wall in your home) needs attention.
 It’s important to get a leak examined by a professional as soon as it’s noticed.
 Leaks can lead to a shortened roof lifespan and mold.